-This year's growing season has nearly drawn to a close for many locations for many while others are just getting started.
-As we at the National Dude Ranchers' Association reminisce about the warmer, growing days of summer we would like to share a few ranches who spend their long, summer days planting and harvesting.
+This year’s growing season has nearly drawn to a close for many locations for many while others are just getting started.
+As we at the National Dude Ranchers’ Association reminisce about the warmer, growing days of summer we would like to share a few ranches who spend their long, summer days planting and harvesting.
 The importance and fulfillment gained by growing your own produce is understood.
 At these accredited dude ranches they garden not only for themselves, but also to share what they reap with you.
-So, after a day of enjoying horseback riding, hiking, fishing and every other adventure imaginable, you can sit down and enjoy a family dinner, straight from the farm to the table.
+So, after a day of enjoying horseback riding, hiking, fishing and every other adventure imaginable, you can sit down and enjoy a family dinner, straight from farm to table.
 We hope before the winter blues sets in you will book a promising vacation to get your hands dirty in one of these dude ranch gardens.

 Diana Nash, Circle Z Ranch, Patagonia, Arizona

 One of the stand-out traditions here at the Circle Z Ranch is our commitment to the highest standards for the food we serve our guests, and we guarantee you will be satisfied.
 Using only the freshest of ingredients, all of our mouthwatering buffets are created in our kitchens from scratch.
 In our gardens, we grow many of the vegetables served at mealtime, and our honey bees are always busy making the sweetest honeys for our use.
 We select the finest cuts of meats, and freshest fillets of fish we can find.
 Fresh baked breads, mouth-watering pastries, and a variety of cookies, all made from scratch, will greet you each day of your stay.
 Creative alternatives are available for those guests on strict gluten-free, vegetarian, lactose-free and vegan diets.
 Open October 26th – May 3rd.